 Most days in the Peace Corps involve feeling like a moron because I can't understand my vencino's campo spanish.

+Most nights involve sitting alone in the dark trying not to feel homesick.
 Most days in the Peace Corps involve spending days preparing for a class that the students arrive 30 minutes late for, if it doesn't rain, or if there isn't a festival that no one told you about, or if the luz hadn't arrived in two days so you can't use the computers.

 Like anything in life, the frustration and failures make the victories sweeter.